What is deep learning and how does it work? 25 machine learning interview questions with answers

 • 1970s.
 Paul Werbos, an American scientist, developed the backpropagation method, which facilitated the training of multilayer neural networks.
 It made deep learning possible by enabling weights to be adjusted across the network based on the error calculated at the output layer.

 • 1990s.
-Jürgen Schmidhuberand Sepp Hochreiter, both computer scientists from Germany, proposed the Long Short-Term Memory recurrent neural network framework in 1997.
+Jürgen Schmidhuber and Sepp Hochreiter, both computer scientists from Germany, proposed the long short-term memory recurrent neural network framework in 1997.

-This was last updated in August 2023
+This was last updated in September 2024

-Continue Reading About neural network
+Continue Reading About What is a neural network?

-Dig Deeper on AI infrastructure
+Dig Deeper on AI technologies